pacificclimate/pycds/docs/bookmarks.md

 The design of history tracking makes it easy (although not necessarily *fast*) to reconstruct a point in history from a bookmark (or more precisely a bookmark association).
 In other terms, to produce the historical subset given a history tuple.

-We already have the required tools in the definition of LU (latest updated) records.
-Rollback is just the operation of generating these records and storing them somewhere.
+The definition of LU (latest updated) records provides the necessary tool.
+Rollback is just the operation of generating LU records and storing them somewhere.

 #### Implementation considerations